Drospirenone and estradiol

-Treatment of moderate to severe symptoms of vulvar and vaginal atrophy:
+Uses: Treatment of moderate to severe vasomotor symptoms and vulvar and vaginal atrophy due to menopause

 What other drugs will affect drospirenone and estradiol?

 Other drugs may interact with drospirenone and estradiol, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about drospirenone / estradiol